christiaanb/SoOSiM/README.md

 memoryManager :: MemState -> Input MemCommand -> Sim MemState
 ```

-The type defition tells us that the first argument has the type of our internal component state, and the second argument a value of type `Input a`, where the `a` is instantiate to the `MemCommand` datatype.
+The type definition tells us that the first argument has the type of our internal component state, and the second argument a value of type `Input a`, where the `a` is instantiate to the `MemCommand` datatype.
-The possible values of the `Input a` type are enumarated in the *OS Component API* section.
+The possible values of the `Input a` type are enumerated in the *OS Component API* section.
 The value of the result is of type `Sim MemState`.
 This tells us two things:

-* The `memoryManager` function is exuted within the `Sim` monad.
+* The `memoryManager` function is executed within the `Sim` monad.
 * The actual value that is returned is of type `MemState`.

-A *monad* is many wonderfull things [2], way too much to explain here, so for the rest of this README we see it as an execution environment.
+A *monad* is many wonderful things [2], way too much to explain here, so for the rest of this README we see it as an execution environment.
 Only inside this execution environment will we have access to the SoOSiM API functions.

 Although we know the types of the arguments and the result of the function, we don't know their actual meaning.